 Note: When set in the TServer section, this option defines the default value for all private calls.
 However, you can also set a value for this option on the Annex tab of DNs of type extension or Agent ID in a section called TServer.
 When set there, this value overrides the default value for the specific DN.

 Recall Scenarios

-An additional configuration option allows you to configure No-Answer Supervision for recall scenarios.
+The configuration option recall-no-answer-timeout allows you to configure No-Answer Supervision for recall scenarios.